 Ozarks is committed to providing academic and social support for incoming students.
-The Student Success Center, located in the Jones Learning Center, offers a full array of academic support services to all students.
-These free services include tutoring, accommodations for students with disabilities, advising, career exploration and drop-in math and writing labs.
+The Student Success Center, located in the Jones Learning Center building, offers a full array of academic support services to all students.
+These free services include tutoring, accommodations for students with disabilities, advising, career exploration, and drop-in math and writing labs.

-The Student Success Center also houses the University's Trio Student Support Services program.
-This comprehensive program provides free services to help eligible students overcome academic, personal and cultural barriers in order to successfully complete post-secondary education.
-This program is provided by a Trio grant from the U.S. Department of Education.
-Services include small group tutoring, course advisement, information on financial literacy, workshops and success sessions addressing non-cognitive behaviors, graduate school advisement, academic counseling and career counseling.
-In order to qualify for the Trio Student Support Services program, the student must be a U.S. citizen or permanent resident and meet one of the following criteria:
+The Student Success Center also houses the University's TRIO Student Support Services program.
+This comprehensive program provides free services to help eligible students overcome academic, personal, and cultural barriers in order to successfully complete post-secondary education.
+This program is provided by a TRIO grant from the U.S. Department of Education and places a strong focus on first-generation college students.
+Services include small group tutoring, course selection, information on financial literacy, workshops and success sessions addressing non-cognitive behaviors, graduate school preparation, academic counseling, and career counseling.
+In order to qualify for the TRIO Student Support Services program, the student must be a U.S. citizen or permanent resident and meet one of the following criteria:

-- 1. The student does not have a parent who has earned a baccalaureate degree; - 2.
-The student meets financial eligibility guidelines established by the U.S. Department of Education; or - 3.
-The student has a documented disability.
+- The student does not have a parent who has earned a (four year) baccalaureate degree; - The student meets financial eligibility guidelines established by the U.S. Department of Education; or - The student has a documented disability.